Mark Abley

 Mark Abley (born 13 May 1955) is a Canadian poet, journalist, editor and nonfiction writer.
-Both his poetry and several nonfiction books express his interest in endangered languages.
-He has also published numerous magazine articles.
-In November 2022 Abley was awarded an honorary D. Litt. by the University of Saskatchewan for his writing career and for his services to Canadian literature.
+His poetry and some of his nonfiction books express his interest in endangered languages.
+In November 2022 Abley was awarded an honorary D.Litt. by the University of Saskatchewan for his writing career and for his services to Canadian literature.

-A Rhodes Scholar, Abley settled in Montreal in 1983, where he has since based his career.
+A Rhodes Scholar, Abley settled in Montreal in 1983, where he lived until 2024.
 His memoir of his father, The Organist: Fugues, Fatherhood, and a Fragile Mind, appeared in 2019.
-His newest book is a work of literary travel, Strange Bewildering Time: Istanbul to Kathmandu in the Last Year of the Hippie Trail (2023).
+It was followed by a work of literary travel, Strange Bewildering Time: Istanbul to Kathmandu in the Last Year of the Hippie Trail (2023).
+In 2024 he moved to Gananoque, Ontario.

 Early life

 Born in Warwickshire, England, Mark Abley moved to Canada with his family as a small boy, and grew up in Lethbridge, Alberta and Saskatoon, Saskatchewan.
 His father Harry was an organist who played in churches and cinemas; he also taught the pipe organ.
-His father's struggle with depression (mood) is a major theme of Abley's memoir of his father, The Organist (2019).
+His father's struggle with depressive illness is a major theme of Abley's memoir of his father, The Organist (2019).

 Abley attended the University of Saskatchewan, from which he won a Rhodes Scholarship in 1975.
 He won prizes for his poetry while a student at St John's College, Oxford, and began to write full-time after returning to Canada and moving to Toronto in 1978.
-He has been a contributing editor of both Maclean's and Saturday Night magazines, and a frequent contributor to The Times Literary Supplement.
+He was a contributing editor of both Maclean's and Saturday Night magazines, and a frequent contributor to The Times Literary Supplement.